This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 If not, then add more hot water and let them soak longer.

-Unless she’s cooking for my younger brother who is a vegan.
-In that case, she makes Masa with Olive Oil which is completely vegan and 100% better for you than the lard kind.
+For those you interested in a healthier option, there’s also Masa with Olive Oil.
+It is completely vegan and 100% better for you than the lard kind.

 The tamales can be fat, but not too tall, or the lid won’t fit.